-1.17 Can a defence of patent invalidity be raised, and if so, how?
+1.14 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
-Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?

-A respondent can assert in an infringement proceeding, in response to an allegation of patent infringement, that it has not infringed the patent because the patent is invalid and should be revoked.
-This claim does not arise for a patent application (i.e. a patent application under opposition).
+A respondent can assert in the infringement proceedings in response to any allegation of patent infringement that it has not infringed the patent because the patent is invalid and should be revoked.